 You need to be looking at big themes that will help you move the needle in problem areas that your customers have.
 Think about the jobs your customers need to get done.
+Remember, your agile roadmap helps you communicate the strategy.
 When you keep your roadmap high-level, you maintain a lot of flexibility as a product manager to move features in and out of the backlog in order to accomplish your goals.

 The second point I want to make is that you should be reprioritizing all the time.
 Reprioritize your backlog and your roadmap, especially in the long-term, because things change and different competitive pressures come up.
 Don’t lock in timelines that are too long, or your stakeholders will feel like you’re making commitments and they’ll expect you to deliver.

 I think those two points are really important — doing continuous customer discovery and constantly reprioritizing features.
 That way you can ensure your agile process is really working for you.
 You don’t want to find yourself in a position where you’re throwing features into the development queue that was decided on twelve months ago.
 Those features may or may not be the right things to do today.

 And there’s one more thing I want to touch on — this idea of using a Kanban-style roadmap.
 The Kanban methodology has become pretty popular because it lets you organize the roadmap into different buckets — planned, doing, done, etc. — without committing to specific deadlines.

 With a Kanban roadmap, you can designate things that you might want to be doing in the future, but you’re not quite sure about yet.
 You can distinguish the things that are a little bit fuzzy from the things that you’ve already committed to for the short term.